garado/auriga/.github/README.md

 <h3>Paint mixer</h3>
 <p>
   I like to paint (watercolor/gouache).
-I use this to help me match a specific color from a reference image.
-It supports multiple palettes and caches results so they're available next time I want to paint.
+I made this tool to help me mix a specific color from a reference image using the colors I have in my paint palettes.
 </p>
 <div align="center">
   <table>